 The Greek Parliament is likely to accept the deal, if only because there is no choice.
 Austerity will remain firmly in place, and the increased taxes and reduced pension payments imposed in the package will only further erode the demand that the Greek economy needs to avoid a deepening depression.
 The deal also requires that a fund be created to sell off public assets worth 50 billion euros to repay debts and recapitalize banks, a condition hard for a socialist government to swallow, and continued monitoring of Greece’s adherence to bailout terms by the International Monetary Fund.

 Chancellor Angela Merkel of Germany, the one who should be most dedicated to European unity, declared after the deal was sealed that its “advantages far outweigh the disadvantages.”

 The one advantage of the agreement reached early Monday is that it buys some time.
 But unless that time is used to discuss how to really reduce the Greek debt and restore its moribund economy to life, it will not be long before eurozone leaders are locked in another agonizing debate about what to do.
-Germany and its allies have driven a hard bargain, but in forcing Greece to submit they have not resolved the crisis of the monetary union or advanced the European project.bce Berlusconi bersani camera CGIL crisi elezioni Enrico Buemi europa Forza Italia Francia Germania governo Grecia Grillo Inps ISIS ISTAT italia italicum lavoro Lega M5S Marco Di Lello Matteo Renzi Nencini Onu Oreste Pastorelli pd pensioni Pia Locatelli pil psi Renzi Riccardo Nencini roma Russia Sel senato socialisti Spagna UE UIL Unione europea USA
+Germany and its allies have driven a hard bargain, but in forcing Greece to submit they have not resolved the crisis of the monetary union or advanced the European project.bce Berlusconi bersani camera CGIL crisi elezioni Enrico Buemi europa Forza Italia Francia Germania governo Grecia Inps ISIS ISTAT italia italicum lavoro Lega legge elettorale M5S Marco Di Lello Matteo Renzi Nencini Onu Oreste Pastorelli pd pensioni Pia Locatelli pil psi Renzi Riccardo Nencini roma Russia Sel senato siria Spagna UE UIL Unione europea USA